more music, and a rant on why i keep on gardening

 But I’d have to count wind—not cold, despite my Zone 5Bish climate—as the most destructive force, bringing down or splitting apart woody plants; desiccating evergreens; generally making plants thirstier faster, in a world where water is in ever-shorter supply.
 Sometimes, all wind means is a few stray leaves, but normally it has nastier tricks in mind.

 I am not the wind’s lover, no anemophiliac, if that’s even a word; not me.
 It’s time to batten down the hatches for the next outburst, and as ever I am watching, and listening.
 But I’m staying put, right here, unlike Nina Simone in our last song:

-MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its sixth year in March 2015.
+MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its seventh year in March 2016.
+In 2016, the show won three silver medals for excellence from the Garden Writers Association.
 It’s produced at Robin Hood Radio, the smallest NPR station in the nation.
 Listen locally in the Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) Mondays at 8:30 AM Eastern, rerun at 8:30 Saturdays.
-Or play the December 1, 2014 show right here, and also use the buttons below to subscribe to future shows, free.
-(All the music-for-gardeners shows are at this link.)
+Or play the Dec.
+1, 2014 show right here.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).